-Blood pressure is measured in millimeters of mercury (mm Hg).
+Blood pressure is measured in mm Hg (millimeters of mercury).

-A blood pressure less than 120 over 80 is considered normal.
+A blood pressure less than 120 over less than 80 is considered normal

-A blood pressure between 120-129 over 80 is classified as elevated.
+A blood pressure between 120-129 over less than 80 is classified as elevated

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.